Ferroin/linbuild/README.md

 somewhat similar in nature to Gentoo's genkernel, but differs somewhat in how it's designed to be used.

+linbuild originated when I got tired of the dealing with the limitations of the shell script I had been using to do essentially the same thing.
+It started as a simple copy of the script itself rewritten in Python with some extra configurability, and has evolved from there.

 ### Features ###
 * Automatically runs the actual build in parallel with a reasonable number of CPU's (it uses the number of CPU's it's allowed to run on